 CLASS Funding Opportunities

-Two CLASS Interdisciplinary Fellowships will be awarded in Spring 2019 to lead the work of interdisciplinary teams of faculty on strategic research/creative areas vital to the college.
-In 2019, two faculty will be awarded $14,000 each to lead a team that results in tangible interdisciplinary research or creative work.
+One CLASS Interdisciplinary Fellowship will be awarded in Spring 2020 to lead the work of an interdisciplinary team of faculty on strategic research/creative areas vital to the college.
+In 2020, one faculty will be awarded $14,000 to lead a team that results in tangible interdisciplinary research or creative work.
 Department chairs must nominate potential applicants and may nominate up to two faculty from one unit.
 Nominations are due to the Associate Dean for Research by Feb.
-15, 2019; completed applications are due by 5 p.m.
-PST on April 5, 2018.
+14, 2020; a preliminary budget draft is due to Julie Albrecht, CLASS Business Ops Analyst, email@example.com by March 20, 2020; completed applications are due by 5 p.m.
+PDT on April 3, 2020.

 Download Call for Applications.

-The CLASS Summer Grant Program offers up to $2,500 for travel, for equipment, for supplies or for undergraduate or graduate research assistance (per HR guidelines) in order to create a sustainable research or creative project.
-The grant can also be used by the PI as summer salary to fund the writing of a grant to a federal granting agency for the 2019 submission period.
+The CLASS Summer Grant Program offers up to $2,500 for travel, equipment, supplies, or for undergraduate or graduate research assistance (per HR guidelines) in order to create a sustainable research or creative project.
+The grant can also be used by the PI as summer salary to fund the writing of a grant to a federal granting agency for the 2021 submission period.
 The grants are intended to support tenure-track and tenured faculty to do one or more of the following:

 - Conduct research that will further scholarship and directly lead to a publication or creative achievement; or